Be My Valentine: 10 Polish Quotes About Love

 But their love is so lovely

-This is a quote from a song by Polish jazz-pop singer and composer Grażyna Łobaczewska.
+This is a quote from a song by the Polish jazz-pop singer and composer Grażyna Łobaczewska.
 Taken from her famous 1988 tune Brzydcy (Ugly Ones), with lyrics by poet and painter Jan Wołek, it talks of true love in the simplest of ways.
-This is how the lyricist remembers working on the song as reported by Cyfrowa Biblioteka Polskiej Piosenki, a website devoted to Polish songs:
+This is how the lyricist remembers working on the song as reported by the Cyfrowa Biblioteka Polskiej Piosenki (Digital Library of Polish Song):

 The beginning of love